 Concerning its influence on other organ systems, cortisol has growth-slowing effects on the bones and even causes osteoporosis, promotes alertness in the CNS, and can increase contractile force of the heart via an increase in the effect of catecholamines.

 Every day, the body produces roughly 12-30 mg of cortisol, which has a half-life period of ca. 90 minutes and is then inactivated in the liver.
 Glucocorticoids given for treatment lose a part of their effect at first contact with the liver, which is called the ‘first pass effect’.
 The metabolites are then excreted via the liver or the kidneys.

 A single measurement of the cortisol level is not very meaningful since it follows a physiological circadian rhythm.
 The maximum plasma concentration of cortisol with peak values of 25 µg/dl is reached early in the morning roughly half an hour after waking up (cortisol awakening response).
 During the course of the day, the level drops.

 Regulation of the Hypothalamus-Pituitary-Adrenal Axis

-To ensure an appropriate response of the HPA axis, but also prevent an overshooting release of cortisol with negative consequences for the body simultaneously, there are several regulating mechanisms, which intertwine here.
+Several mechanisms ensure an appropriate response of the HPA axis and prevent an excessive release of cortisol that causes negative consequences for the body.

-The most important of these mechanisms surely is the negative feedback.
-This concept can often be observed in endocrinology.
-It describes the inhibiting effect of a hormone on a superior organ in order to eventually inhibit its own synthesis.
+The most important of these mechanisms is the negative feedback.
+This mechanism can often be observed in endocrinology.
+It describes the inhibitory effect of a hormone on the production of a releasing factor to eventually inhibit its own synthesis.

 In case of the glucocorticoid cascade, the increased release of cortisol has an inhibiting effect on the hypothalamus and the pituitary gland.
 As a consequence, less CRH and ACTH are secreted and biosynthesis of cortisol is reduced.
-As long as all involved organs function properly, the plasma levels of cortisol always remain within acceptable limits for the body.
+As long as all involved organs function properly, the plasma levels of cortisol always remain within acceptable limits.